FESCO in China: A Smart Move for Foreign Companies

 Furthermore, the use of a FESCO’s Employment Solutions enables foreign companies to increase or decrease their employee headcount in China with high flexibility, as the procedure is simplified to onboarding new employees or terminating them through the local FESCO Chinese agency.

-In addition, this market entry model is fully compatible with longer-term plans for companies wishing to setup a foreign-owned company (WFOE), as all employment relationship can be transferred from the Chinese FESCO agency to the new foreign entity.
+In addition, this market entry model is fully compatible with longer-term plans for companies wishing to set up a foreign-owned company (WFOE), as all employment relationships can be transferred from the Chinese FESCO agency to the new foreign entity.

 A FESCO agency in China can also act as a strong local partner for any company that already has a legal entity in China (WFOE).
 The compliance of the various administrative requirements imposed by the Chinese authorities in such a constantly-changing market may result in a challenging task for foreign companies.